NOTICE OF PRIVACY PRACTICES

 To see and receive copies of your PHI

-You or your legal representative have the right to see and receive a copy of your PHI, subject to federal and state laws (fees may apply).
+You or your legal representative has the right to see and receive a copy of your PHI, subject to federal and state laws (fees may apply).
 You must ask for this in writing by using our medical records request form.
 We will respond to your request in a timely manner.
 You can also access your PHI electronically upon request, if available.
 Under certain circumstances, we may deny your request.
 If we do so, we will send you a written notice describing the basis of our denial.

 To request a change to your PHI if you think it is wrong or incomplete.